0ad-matters/0ad-appimage/README.md

     0.0.25b-alpha
     0.0.27-rc1-xxxxx-alpha (for release candidates)

+To build on a different version of Ubuntu, precede the script with the codename, e.g.

+    UBUNTU_CODENAME=jammy ./make_appimage.sh

+(valid values are bionic, focal, or jammy)

 To speed up the process, prior to running the above script, copy the source and data archives (e.g., 0ad-0.0.26-alpha-unix-{build,data}.tar.xz) to the repo root (otherwise they'll be downloaded during the script execution).